-Draft referral thresholds have been developed based on a comprehensive review of the literature and international referral guidelines.
+Referral thresholds have been developed based on a comprehensive review of the literature and international referral guidelines.
 The aim of these thresholds is to ensure that the right patients receive referral and treatment at the right time, and to avoid unnecessary interventions, particularly in those who are unlikely to derive additional benefit from surgery over conservative management.
 While referral thresholds may currently be used on an informal basis within the Irish system, this has not been done consistently.
 The thresholds developed here aim to provide primary care practitioners, surgeons and other clinicians involved in the care of these patients with a template upon which decision-making can be standardised.
 This requirement for standardisation is increasingly relevant as changing demographics and the increasing prevalence of both obesity and chronic disease place additional strain on the publicly-funded healthcare system.

 One caveat to the effective implementation of referral thresholds in Ireland is the limited access to conservative treatment in the primary care setting.
 The provision of specialist musculoskeletal (MSK) services through the Orthopaedic and Rheumatology Clinical Programmes has clearly impacted on waiting lists for outpatient appointments in secondary care.
 At present, however, access to these services remains via referral into the secondary care system, where patients are then triaged according to need.
 Implementation of an MSK programme to support general practitioners and community physiotherapists in the primary care setting may provide one solution to the need for increased access to timely and appropriate conservative management in this setting.
+In addition, implementation of this threshold will require additional resources to be directed towards physiotherapists working in the primary care setting, so that patients can be assured access to a holistic, multidisciplinary programme of conservative management where appropriate.